GitTorre/CloudBedlamLinux/README.md

        AH
        ICMPv6

-#### Network emulation is done for specific endpoints (specified as hostnames) only - Enpoints object (array of Endpoint).
-CloudBedlam figures out Network type (IPv4 or IPv6) and IPs from hostnames.
+#### Network emulation is done for specific endpoints (specified as hostnames) only - Endpoints object.
+CloudBedlam determines currrent Network type (IPv4 or IPv6) and IPs from hostnames.

 #### NOTE:
 Network emulation requires iproute2 tools (tc and ip, particularly, in CB's case...).
 This should be present on most mainline distros already, but make sure...